NixOS/rfcs/rfcs/0009-nix-rapid-release.md

 # Detailed design
 [design]: #detailed-design

-1. Get a new nix out ASAP.
-Identify the bugs that need fixing and optionally features that absolutely need finishing (or possibly temporary reverting), get people to test, and release it as `2.0.0`.
-2. Do new non-trivial work in feature branches
+1. Do new non-trivial work in feature branches
-3. If a feature branch may introduce regressions, including performance regressions, ensure they are tested by relevant parties before merge
+2. If a feature branch may introduce regressions, including performance regressions, ensure they are tested by relevant parties before merge
-4. Switch to semver
-5. Release master frequently.
+3. Release master frequently.
 Community members can make a request for a new release and it's almost always granted.
-6. If need arises, start maintenance branches that *only* do bug fixes.
+4. If need arises, start maintenance branches that *only* do bug fixes.

 # Drawbacks
 [drawbacks]: #drawbacks